Alxariam/WOOL/README.md

   -A: Read the instructions above better.
 You have to drag the game folder files into your Oblivion directory.

--Q: The NPCs act weird the dialog is awkward.
+-Q: The NPCs act weird and the dialog is awkward.

   -A: That's part of Oblivion's charm!